Shockster218/Stronghold_Finder/README.md

 The reason this process is necessary is due to the guidelines and rules for speedrunning minecraft (found [here](https://docs.google.com/document/d/1A7NtP7LegD7SYjho54gQDSlJkYZlofndjw2COu00yMU/edit) ).
 You are not allowed to modify or tamper with the code of the client in any shape or form.

 ### Is this allowed for speedrunning?
-Directly quotes from the speedrunning discord
+Directly quoted from the speedrunning discord

 > Q: Is a stronghold finder allowed?

 >A: Yes, but no. Any stronghold/structure finder website that asks for seed input is not allowed.
 You are not allowed to use or see the seed of the world you’re in.
 However, stronghold calculators that take 2 angles as an input and locates the stronghold using math are allowed.

 Since this program does not need nor ask for your seed, it is completely legal and follows speedrun guidelines.

 ### More to come in due time.